bilken/Flog/readme.txt

         Optional configurations may be defined when including the $flogHeader.
-        The sample programs show the effects these configurations.
+        The sample programs show the effects of these configurations.
 Typically, a common header file will include the necessary definitions from below and then include the $flogHeader.
 All code using Flog would then include this encapsulating header.